Introduction

 - Observed and celebrated Black History Month, Lunar New Year, International Women’s Day, LGBTQ2S+ Pride Month and National Day for Truth and Reconciliation.

-- Launched the 4 Seasons of Reconciliation Course across the company that describes the foundation of the relationship between Canada and Indigenous peoples and promotes a renewed relationship through education.
+- Promoted the 4 Seasons of Reconciliation Course across the company.
+This course describes the foundation of the relationship between Canada and Indigenous peoples and promotes a renewed relationship through education.

-- Researched the sustainability practices of our travel so that individuals can consider this information in making travel choices.
+- Provided education regarding the sustainability practices of our major travel partners so that individuals can consider this information in making travel choices.

-- Delivered events and communication circulars to promote a culture of environmental consciousness and create volunteering opportunities such as Earth Day City Clean-Ups and Bike-to-Work Week.
+- Delivered events and communication circulars to promote a culture of environmental consciousness such as the Earth Month Personal Carbon Footprint Faceoff and Bike-to-Work Week.

 - Provided support through the Canadian Red Cross and the Jasper Community Team Society to those impacted during the Alberta wildfires.

-- Made a multi-year commitment to BC Children’s Hospital Foundation to the Heart Centre program to purchase essential medical equipment to support children across the province who face serious injuries and illnesses.
+- Made a multi-year commitment to BC Children’s Hospital Foundation and its Heart Centre program to purchase essential medical equipment to support children across the province who face serious injuries and illnesses.

-- Aided students through bursaries and scholarships, including Indspire’s Building Brighter Futures program, the National Educational Association of Disabled Students and the Onion Lake Education Trust Fund.
+- Aided students through bursaries and scholarships, including Concordia University and Carleton University’s Women in Finance programs, Indspire’s Building Brighter Futures program, the National Educational Association of Disabled Students and the Onion Lake Education Trust Fund.

-- Held an internal fundraiser to support inclusivity and allyship during Pride Month, with donations directed to Pflag chapters across Canada.
+- Held an internal fundraiser to support inclusivity and allyship during Pride Month, with donations directed to Rainbow Railroad.

-- Participated in a Canada-wide blood drive campaign in partnership with Canadian Blood Services and Héma-Québec.
+- Participated in a Canada-wide blood drive campaign in partnership with Canadian Blood Services.